bblais/A-Measure-Of-Faith/chapters/Chapter 04 - The Case For God.md

 > - $H_2$: "there is no God or gods but an initial (or everlasting) physical state of the universe, different from the present state but of such a kind as to bring about the present state"

 I am not sure if $H_2$ is well-defined, but being charitable we can read it as simply vague.
-In science we would break $H_2$ into a number of *specific* models of the universe which make *specific* prediction for quantities like the initial entropy of the universe, the mass distribution of the early universe, the speed of the expansion, etc… The models that are most probable use a modest number of parts to explain *in detail* the present and past state of observable universe.
+In science we would break $H_2$ into a number of *specific* models of the universe which make *specific* prediction for quantities like the initial entropy of the universe, the mass distribution of the early universe, the speed of the expansion, etc...
+The models that are most probable use a modest number of parts to explain *in detail* the present and past state of observable universe.
 Does the God-hypothesis, $G$, make *any* of these predictions?
-No — it doesn't.
+No -- it doesn't.
 Equivalent to "magic" God-hypothesis is not well-defined enough to make such predictions.

 #### Imagination